pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

 #### Step 6: Validator Isolation - risks

 Having at least one node that has knowledge of the forking ledger can jeopardize the whole process.
-In particular, the following errors in logs are the sign of the nodes populating existing blocks:
+In particular, the following errors in logs are the sign of the nodes syncing blocks from the wrong fork:

 - `found conflicting vote from ourselves; did you unsafe_reset a validator?`
 - `conflicting votes from validator`